charlesneimog/py4pd/Documentation/hello.md

 ### Key Points

-The Python class name (e.g., `pymetro`) can be any valid class name.
+The Python class name (e.g., `pymetro_class`) can be any valid class name.
 The name attribute determines the name of the object inside Pure Data. `self.inlets` and `self.outlets` define the number of inlets and outlets for the object.
 When loading this object in Pure Data, use the name attribute value (`pymetro` in this example) as the object name.

 ## Input and Output

 ### Input

 The input design is inspired by the mature `pd-lua` project.
 For methods, use the format `in_<inlet_number>_<method>`.
-For example, to execute code when a `float` is received on inlet 1, define a method called `in_1_float`.
+For example, to execute code when a `float` is received on first inlet, define a method called `in_0_float`.
 Pd provides predefined methods that do not require a custom selector: `bang`, `float`, `symbol`, `list`, and `anything`.
-You can also create custom selectors (prefixes); for instance, `in_1_mymethod` will be executed when the message `mymethod` is sent to inlet 1 of the object.
+You can also create custom selectors (prefixes); for instance, `in_0_mymethod` will be executed when the message `mymethod` is sent to the first inlet of the object.

 ### Output

 To produce output, use the method `self.out`.
-For example, `self.out(0, pd.SYMBOL, "test238")` sends the symbol `"test238"` to outlet 0.
+For example, `self.out(0, pd.SYMBOL, "test238")` sends the symbol `"test238"` to the firist outlet.
 The second argument specifies the data type, which can be `pd.SYMBOL` or `pd.FLOAT`.
 To output a list, use `pd.LIST` instead.
 To output `numpy.ndarray`, `class` and others you must use `pd.PYOBJECT`.

-`py4pd` also implements the `PyObject` message, which allows you to share Python data types between `py4pd` objects.
+To receive this `pd.PYOBJECT` you need to use the `PyObject` message, which allows you to share Python data types between `py4pd` objects.
 This enables the transfer of class instances, NumPy arrays, and other Python objects that are not supported by Pure Data’s traditional data types.

 ## Metronome Example